-OCEA& 101 Intro to Oceanography
+OCEA& 101 Intro to Oceanography (5)

 A survey of the extent and nature of the oceans including the contributions of the solid Earth, hydrosphere, atmosphere, and biosphere to their physical structure, chemical composition, and functioning.
 Field trips may be required.
 Lab included.
+Prerequisite: Recommended that students complete Math 99 and English 99 both with a C or better prior to taking this course.

-ENVIRONMENTAL CONSERVATION (ENVC)
+Environmental Conservation (ENVC)

-For full ENVC program options, requirements and course outline descriptions, go to Environmental Conservation Program listing.
+For complete ENVC program options, requirements and course descriptions, go to the Environmental Conservation program listing.

 The Environmental Conservation (ENVC) program is designed to meet the growing need for environmental and natural resource technicians within the natural resources and parkland areas.
+The program offers four areas of emphasis.

 The effects from landscape uses such as forestry, agriculture, and urban development are the main focus of the Aquatic/Terrestrial emphasis.
 Students choosing the Marine emphasis will focus on jobs in the marine environment.
-Graduates may be employed by federal, state, county, and city governments, tribal nations or private businesses managing natural resources.
+Graduates in both areas may be employed by federal, state, county, and city governments, tribal nations or private businesses managing natural resources.
 Employment by non-governmental organizations is also on the rise.

 The Parks Resources Management emphasis is designed to meet the needs of students seeking employment with federal, state, county, city, or private recreational agencies.
-Students may need to conduct a job search beyond the local community in order to find the positions they desire.
-In addition, graduates may use their ATA degrees as a transfer degree to the College of Forest Resources, University of Washington; Evergreen State University; Fairhaven College (WWU); or the Department of Natural Resources, University of Idaho.
+The Water/Wastewater Treatment Technology emphasis is intended to meet the growing employment needs within water technology fields.
+Students may need to conduct a job search beyond the local community in order to find the positions they desire in these two areas.

+In addition, graduates may use their AAS-T degrees as a transfer degree to the University of Washington's College of Forest Resources, or the University of Idaho's Department of Natural Resources.
+The AAS-T and ATA degrees may also be used to transfer to The Evergreen State College, Western Washington University-Fairhaven College, or Central Washington University-Information Technology and Administrative Management.
 Students who plan to transfer should first work with the Department Chair to develop a two-year schedule of appropriate classes.